snappizz/engraving-challenges/meta/git-workflow.md

 ## Git Workflow

-Here we go with a general outline on how we want you to work with the Git repository.
+If you are already proficient with Git you'll find concise information about how we want you to work with the Git repository her.
 Feel free to ask for any clarification or details.

+If you're new to that you may skip this document and rely on personal communication with someone who helps you out.

 1. **Accounts**
    If you don't already have one, get yourself a Github account